tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 ```

-I use jQuery to post the form content because the Azure Function isn&#8217;t going to return a pretty HTML page.
+I use jQuery to post the form content because the Azure Function isn't going to return a pretty HTML page.
 This way I can capture the output and use jQuery to tel the user whether it was successful or not.

 There was one more catch the first time I tried this.
-Because I&#8217;m posting from my a page from my personal page to a domain in Azure, the calls initially fails with a Cross-Origin error.
+Because I'm posting from my a page from my personal page to a domain in Azure, the calls initially fails with a Cross-Origin error.
 To enable Cross-Origin calls from your domain, go back to the Azure Functions interface in the App Settings section and open the CORS page:

 <div id="attachment_4992" style="width: 420px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_11.png"><img src="/wp-content/uploads/2017/01/Azure_11.png" alt="Azure Function - CORS Config" width="410" height="249" class="size-full wp-image-4992" srcset="/wp-content/uploads/2017/01/Azure_11.png 410w, /wp-content/uploads/2017/01/Azure_11-300x182.png 300w" sizes="(max-width: 410px) 100vw, 410px" /></a>